written works that altered my brain chemistry, listed and linked in no particular order.

 I just think about this one a lot.
 I really love the sentiment.

 In another piece I love that touches on similar themes, Ava writes about never getting over the people we love, platonically or romantically.
-I'm sure that some people that I talk to (truly speak freely to) will one day become people that I used to talk to.
+I'm sure that some people that I truly speak freely to will one day become people that I used to talk to.
 Yet, they'll probably also be with me forever.

 A fantastic essay on meaning.
 I absolutely adore the way this ends.